CHRISCARLON/MuyZipido/README.md

 Simple Rust library to stream and decompress zip files without loading everything into memory.

-Works well with zip files that have a corrupty central directory.
+Works well with zip files that have a corrupt central directory.

 Uses local file headers to process and decompess data on the fly.